skeeto/skeeto.github.com/_posts/2018-07-20-The-Value-of-Undefined-Behavior.markdown

 everything aliases all the time, generating a lot more precautionary loads than necessary.

-What irritates a lot of people is that compilers will still apply the strict aliasing rule even when it's trivial for the compiler to prove that aliasing is occurring:
+What [irritates][linus] a lot of people is that compilers will still apply the strict aliasing rule even when it's trivial for the compiler to prove that aliasing is occurring:

 ```c
 /* note: forbidden */